cksystemsteaching/selfie/README.md

 > Functional programming: just tell me what to do but not how

-In contrast to imperative programming, just using procedures without assignments follows a programming paradigm called *functional programming* since procedures without assignments resemble mathematical functions.
-Indeed, the code almost looks like the mathematical definition of factorials and actually appears not to say how to compute factorials.
+Procedural programming without imperative programming, that is, programming procedures without assignments, follows a programming paradigm called *functional programming* since procedures without assignments resemble mathematical functions.
+Indeed, the above code almost looks like the mathematical definition of factorials and actually appears not to say how to compute factorials.

 > Recursion: solve a problem by assuming there is a partial solution